 ]

-When we restore an old version, we're not deleting the version history, we're just creating a new version where the schema and data is equivalent to the restored old version.
-In this way, we can keep track of all of the changes and always rollback to a previous state.
+When we restore an old version, we're not deleting the version history; we're just creating a new version with the schema and data equivalent to the restored old version.
+This way, we can keep track of all the changes and always roll back to a previous state.

 Here are some potential application scenarios for Pinecone and LanceDB: